There’s no shortage of vegan food in Austin. Don’t miss brunch at Bouldin Creek Cafe, and lunch on the patio at Counter Culture.

 I was totally having ordering envy after seeing David’s meal.
 Luckily, he was willing to share.

-He ordered the southern baked seitan, and it was fantastic.
-The seitan is marinated in their “special sauce,” and then breaded and baked.
+He ordered the southern baked seitan.
+And it was fantastic.
+The seitan is marinated in their “special sauce.”
+Then it’s breaded and baked.

 It is typically served covered in gravy, but David isn’t a gravy fan.
-He got it on the side instead, and I happily dunked my wedges of seitan in it.
+He got it on the side instead.
+I happily dunked my wedges of seitan in it.

 It came with a choice of sides, and he got sweet potatoes and cornbread (not pictured).